cmakkaya/devops-cloud-resources/README.md

 2. Azure Resources
 3. GCP Resources
 4. DevOps Resources
 5. Cheat Sheets
+6. August 2024 updates
+7. May 2025 updates

 ### Note:
 1. In order to see documents, click on `the links below`, not the picture.
 Pictures give a preview of the first page of documents or redirect to the GitHub download page for PDF documents.
-2. If you get a "`Unable to render rich display`" error when opening documents, click on `Download` and download the document to your computer, then open it.
+2. If you get an "`Unable to render rich display`" error when opening documents, click on `Download` and download the document to your computer, then open it.
 3. Don't forget to report `broken links` to me, please.